-It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by assigning laid off apprentices to other employers who have work.

-A. When it is shown in the apprentice reviews that an employer cannot/will not/has not provided the required instruction in the trade, the local committee may assign the apprentice to another employer, subject to the approval of the Bureau.
-The apprentice must receive credit from the new employer for the training already satisfactorily completed.
+- A. It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by the reassignment of laid off apprentices to other employers who have work. - B. When it is shown in the apprentice reviews that an employer cannot provide the required instruction in the trade, the local committee may reassign the apprentice to another employer, subject to the approval of the BAS.